Welcome To The Law of Politics: The Legal Structure of American Democracy

 T.A.

-Dr. Sager will have Ben Schwabe as the TA for the course this semester.
-His office hours will be posted during the 1st class.
+Dr. Sager will have 2 TA’s TA for the course this semester.
+Their office hours will be posted during the 1st class.

 Communicating With Dr. Sager Outside of Class